 Though none of the letters by LU Mongini to the press on the subject of fascism ever mentioned Mongini Ltd, we know that it is the same Mongini because the address from which he signed his letters was that of the shop (45 Church Gate Street).
 Thus, the man who supplied sweet delights to elites all over India and Bombay was also the man who thought Mussolini and a “strong regime” were the answer to Italy’s troubles.
 Following the turns of history and the outcome of the Second World War, fascism and Mussolini may no longer be things to be openly proud of.
 But there was a time when even moderates thought Mussolini had made great contributions to Italy, as even the man debating with Mongini over fascism conceded.
 For Mongini, and many others of his time, these were all things to take pride in – the strength and supremacy of the nation, the squashing of all criticism of fascist violence as “defamation” and “seditious propaganda”, and abolishing civil and workers liberties to strengthen “the Kingdom of Fascism and its Duce”.

-Monginis, now Mio Amore, no longer has anything to do with Italy or Fascism of course.
+Monginis, now Mio Amore in Kolkata, no longer has anything to do with Italy or Fascism of course.
 Ownership passed to Indian hands and the brothers left the country at the time of Independence.
 But, as you buy your next chocolate cake or eat an Easter egg anywhere in the world this season, it’s worth wondering – do you know people who believe in similar things today?
 And if so, who are the Il Duces of our times?

 This article first appeared on Archivenama.